Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 The cemetery has charming flower gardens, stunning sculptures, mesmerizing monuments, and memorials.
 You’ll also see several wildlife and bird species.
 Blue jays, ducks, wild turkeys, woodpeckers, and loons are the most commonly seen animals in the cemetery.

-The cemetery is 11 miles from the MSP Airport and is located within the Twin Cities.
-The pathway extends throughout the Lakewood Cemetery, and it takes around 5 hours to walk through the entire park at a leisurely pace.
+The cemetery is 11 miles from the MSP Airport and is in the Twin Cities.
+The pathway extends throughout the Lakewood Cemetery, taking around 5 hours to walk the entire park leisurely.

 The outdoor gallery is the burial ground for many Minnesotans, including Huber H. Humphery – the former Vice President who was once the Mayor of Minneapolis.
 Tiny Tim (the beloved entertainer of Tiptoe Through the Tulips fame), Senator Paul Wellstone, his family, and several other respected historical figures are also buried here.

 The beautiful and well-maintained cemetery is one of the best hiking in Minneapolis.
-The paths are clean and well-paved and hence offer a smooth trailing experience for novice hikers.
+The paths are clean and well-paved, offering a smooth trailing experience for novice hikers.

 13. BONUS!
 Other Incredible Trails In Minnesota

-Once you plan to go backpacking near Minneapolis, you’ll have plenty of options to choose from.
+You’ll have plenty of options once you plan to go backpacking near Minneapolis.
 However, if you go just 50 miles outside the radius of the Twin Cities, you’ll find even more options.

 For instance, South Trails in Red Wing, Barn Bluff, and Nerstrand Big Woods State Park are all places to go hiking.
 Further, Frontenac State Park (64 miles away) and Taylor’s Falls (57 miles away) are other popular places to visit with your family.